Stockton University: Atlantic City campus

-Academics

-Stockton's academic programs provide opportunities for study in fields including Criminal Justice, Psychology, Environmental Science, Biology, Business, Historical Studies, and Literature.
-Additionally, courses are offered in emerging fields such as Computational Science, Tourism and Hospitality Management, and Homeland Security.
-Stockton also offers a Doctor of Physical Therapy program.
-The Division of Continuing Studies in the School of Graduate and Continuing Studies provides credit-bearing and non-credit certificate programs, CE approved continuing professional education for health sciences, human services and business professionals, and a growing number and variety of community education offerings.

-Stockton's academic programs and faculty have been recognized by such nationally recognized organizations as the Carnegie Foundation for the Advancement of Teaching and Learning, the National Science Foundation, the American Association of State Colleges and Universities, the John Simon Guggenheim Memorial Foundation, the Pulitzer Prize committee, the United States Air Force Academy, and the Fulbright Program.

 Student life

 Stockton's Division of Student Affairs is organized to provide comprehensive programs and services to more than 8,800 students, including more than 3,000 students who reside in university facilities.
 These programs and services are intended to enhance campus life and enrich the academic programs of Stockton.

-Stockton University is home to more than 130 official student clubs and organizations including a Student Senate.
+Stockton University is home to more than 200 official student clubs and organizations including a Student Senate.
 The Office of Student Development oversees all student clubs and organizations.

 There are student media organizations, including the Argo, a student-produced newspaper.
-WLFR 91.7 (Lake Fred Radio) is the FM radio station licensed to Stockton in 1984.SSTV Ch.
-14, Stockton Student Television, is Stockton's on-campus television station.
+WLFR 91.7 (Lake Fred Radio) is the student-run FM radio station licensed to Stockton in 1984.
 Stockpot Literary Magazine is an annual literary publication featuring art, poetry and writing of Stockton students and alumni.
 The Stockton yearbook (The Path) is an historical record of the academic year.